Hot topics

 © nextpit

 Which high-end smartphone should you buy for under $1,000 in 2024?
-To help you choose the most powerful smartphone, the best photo smartphone, or the best foldable smartphone, nextpit has selected for you the best affordable flagships of the moment, such as the Galaxy S24, the iPhone 15, and the Google Pixel 8 Pro.
+To help you choose the most powerful smartphone, the best camera smartphone, or simply a compact option, we have selected for you the best affordable flagships of the moment.
+Such as the Galaxy S24, the iPhone 16, and the Google Pixel 8 Pro.

 The best sub-$1,000 smartphones in 2024